Merging the environment with technology: that’s what we do.

 What You’ll Do

-The curriculum includes coursework to prepare you to work in the environmental field, in emergency preparedness, or continue to graduate school.
+The curriculum includes GIS coursework to prepare you to work in the environmental field, in emergency preparedness, or continue to graduate school.
 Geographic information is an important and valuable decision support asset that can be applied to all sectors of our world, such as economics, business, health, environment and emergency response through a variety of platforms for private, public, not-for-profit or academic organizations. science-intensive, interdisciplinary coursework.

 • Map out present and future sustainability challenges.